idealius/covid-sandbox/readme.md

 Ranking in the graph by total, peak, or slope acrss N days.

 Ability to add N top regions in a dataset by last N number of days.

 For seeing, say the bottom 10 regions, one can add the top N regions, then remove the (N - 10) regions.

 ### FAQ:
-Q. TBD

-A. TBD
+Q. When does the text area below the graphs update?

+A. When you Show the top N regions across the last X days.
+It prints out different numbers depending which option you choose for "regions by" -- "Highest" -> Total deaths % across X days, or "Fastest Rising" -> Linearly regressed slope over X days.

 ### Major Bugs
-1/10/2021: BUG with west virginia and virginia and BUG Congo DR of Congo because names are inclusive 12/1/2020: Firefox does not change the logo responsively to window.resize
+1/10/2021: BUG with west virginia and virginia and BUG Congo DR of Congo because names are inclusive (FIXED: 1/13/2021) 12/1/2020: Firefox does not change the logo responsively to window.resize

 ### Recently Fixed Bugs